camarman/GTRPy/docs/user_guide.md

 ### Defining Coordinate System

-In GTRPy, you can define the coordinate system yourself.
+In GTRPy, you can define the coordinate system yourself!

 While defining the coordinate system, you can choose from the given coordinate system symbols

     t, x, y, z, r, v, r, theta, phi, rho, sigma, psi, eta, tau, xi, T, X